cdaein/web/content/work/2020-08-23-nyt-internet-fracture/index.md

 </div>

 Animated illustration for the New York Times story, *[Trump’s Attacks on TikTok and WeChat Could Further Fracture the Internet](https://www.nytimes.com/2020/08/17/technology/trump-tiktok-wechat-ban.html).*

+I had a lot of fun creating this piece as I continued to experiment with Box2D physics simulation continuing from my previous assignment.
+This time, I added more interaction to literally express the fractured shapes.